 Looking for ideas and strategies to share with your own children or other parents?
 GeorgiaStandards.Org (GSO) is here to help!

 GeorgiaStandards.Org allows parents easy access to information about the state’s curriculum standards.
-The web site also offers a variety of free resources to help you motivate and support your child’s curriculum at home while reinforcing the standards your child is working on in the classroom.
-Information for parents include:
+This web site also offers a variety of free resources to help you motivate and support your child’s curriculum at home while reinforcing the standards your child is working on in the classroom.

-Georgia joined with 47 other states well over a year ago to develop a set of core standards for K-12 in English language arts and mathematics.
+Georgia joined with 47 other states to develop a set of core standards for K-12 in English language arts and mathematics.
 On June 2, 2010 the Common Core State Standards were released.
 These standards provide a consistent framework to prepare students for success in college and/or the 21st century workplace.
 These standards represent a common sense next step from the Georgia Performance Standards.
 The Georgia State Board of Education adopted the CCGPS on July 8, 2010.